Complementarities in Sparse Two-Sided Interaction Models: Identification

-Identification of $\beta_0$ hence requires the presence of a cycle in the matching network, and if that cycle is unique, it must be of length four.
-The proof (Appendix~\ref{proof:beta_identification}) shows that outcomes from a cycle of length $2K$ generate a degree-$(K-1)$ polynomial in $\beta_0$, with coefficients given by known functions of $\boldsymbol{\theta}_\mathcal{O}$.
+Identification of $\beta_0$ requires a cycle in the matching network.
+When the network contains a unique cycle, point identification requires that cycle to be of length four.
+The proof in Appendix~\ref{proof:beta_identification} shows that the outcomes along a cycle of length $2K$ generate a degree-$(K-1)$ polynomial in $\beta_0$, whose coefficients are known functions of $\boldsymbol{\theta}_{\mathcal{O}}$.
 The identification set consists of the roots of this polynomial.
-When the network contains at most one cycle, point identification requires $K=2$, i.e.\ a cycle of length 4.
-More generally, a cycle of length $2K$ yields an identification set with $K-1$ elements.
-If multiple longer cycles are present, the intersection of their identification sets can reduce to a singleton, achieving point identification.
+When $K = 2$, the polynomial is linear, and an informative four-cycle uniquely identifies $\beta_0$.
+When $K > 2$, a single cycle yields an identification set with at most $K-1$ elements.
+Multiple longer cycles can nevertheless achieve point identification if their identification sets intersect at a single value.

-The role of cycles in detecting departures from modularity was previously noted by \cite{card2013workplace} and discussed by \cite{kline2024firm}, though in those cases cycles were used as a diagnostic device rather than as a source of identification for an interaction parameter.
+The role of cycles in detecting departures from modularity was previously noted by \citet{card2013workplace} and discussed by \citet{kline2024firm}.
+In those studies, cycles serve as a diagnostic device; here, cycle variation identifies the interaction parameter.

-In the labor market setting, Assumption~\ref{ass:informative_cycle} requires some degree of worker mobility across firms.
-Because each worker can be matched with only one firm at a time, the multiple links needed for a cycle arise only when workers change employers.
-The condition therefore, requires that, for some pair of firms, at least two movers exist, and that both the workers and the firms involved differ in productivity.
+In the labor-market setting, Assumption~\ref{ass:informative_cycle} requires worker mobility across firms.
+Because each worker can be matched with only one firm at a time, the multiple links needed to form a cycle arise when workers change employers.
+The condition therefore requires at least two workers to move between the same pair of firms, with productivity heterogeneity among both the workers and the firms involved.
 This is not especially restrictive: labor markets are typically segmented into local or sectoral clusters, and when one worker moves between two firms, the likelihood of additional movers between the same firms is higher than under random matching.
 Evidence supports this: in the application of \cite{kline2024firm}, for instance, about 55\% of firms belong to at least one cycle.